 My amazing chilli recipe uses a pile of veg including sweet potato, courgette and celery — as well as red kidney beans and chickpeas.
 Smoky chipotle chillies sit happily alongside dark chocolate to create a rich and warming flavour.

-Accompany your vegetarian chilli with some fresh corn, guac and yoghurt for a cooling freshness when things get a bit too hot (or leave out the yoghurt for a great vegan chilli recipe).
+Accompany your vegetarian chilli with some fresh corn, guacamole and yoghurt for a cooling freshness when things get a bit too hot (or leave out the yoghurt for a great vegan chilli recipe).
 Don't forget, a low meat diet is better for the planet too.

 How to make veggie bean chilli with fresh guacamole, coriander yoghurt and corn